anamoca/anamoca.github.io/projects/project-2.md

 -Upon improvements, the simulator can utilize a simplified DNS server, allowing a user to use a remote host’s domain name to download files from remote host.

--Specifically, I worked on the upload functionality of this program that allows it to upload in multiple packets up to a specific amount of bytes.
+-Specifically, I worked on the upload functionality of this program that allows it to upload in multiple packets up to a specific amount of bytes, starting from a small amount then gradually increasing amounts of bytes for testing.